BoldingBruggeman/seamless-notebooks/README.md

 When you start from an existing setup, you will need to customize it for your biogeochemical model of choice:

+## Biogeochemical configuration

-First, copy the `fabm.yaml` for you biogeochemical model into the GOTM setup directory Now add initial conditions for the spin-up simulation.
+First, copy the `fabm.yaml` for you biogeochemical model into the GOTM setup directory.

+## Initial conditions

+Now add initial conditions for the spin-up simulation.
 This must be done in the `gotm.yaml` file, section `fabm/input`.
 There you need to add an entry for every biogeochemical variable for which you want to prescribe an initial profile.
 Such a section looks like this:

 ```